allenttchen/baseball-analytics/README.md

 TODO:
 - Check Team abbreviations for every year [done]
 - Add logging
-- Time the transformers (preparation for below)
+- Time the transformers (preparation for below) [done]
-- Scale the transformers with Spark pipeline
+- Scale the transformers by parallelizing jobs
+  - concurrent futures [done]
+  - Spark pipeline on databrick
 - Offline model and feature selection in notebook
-- write script to scale to 20 years worth of data [in progress]
+- write script to scale to 20 years worth of data [done]
 - translate the pipeline running code from notebook to prod [done]